Colorado State University: Residence halls

 13 residence halls provide on-campus living for over 5,000 students.
-First-year students are required to live in one of the halls on campus, and upperclassman and graduate living is offered in the university-owned Aggie Village, which has space for 973 individuals.
-The halls also have a number of Living-Learning communities that directly link the on-campus living environment with a specific academic focus in Honors, engineering, natural sciences, health and wellness, equine sciences, leadership development, or pre-veterinary medicine.
-The Key Academic and Key Service Communities creates an academically focused residential community for freshmen who share a desire for academic achievement, active involvement in classes, community service, campus activities, and appreciation of diversity.
-Residents share classes and take advantage of yearlong service opportunities with a close knit group of 19 other students.
+First-year students are required to live in one of the halls on campus, and upperclassman and graduate living are offered in the university-owned Aggie Village, which has space for 973 individuals.
+The halls also have several Living-Learning communities that directly link the on-campus living environment with a specific academic focus in Honors, engineering, natural sciences, health and wellness, equine sciences, leadership development, or pre-veterinary medicine.
+The Key Academic and Key Service Communities create an academically focused residential community for freshmen who share a desire for academic achievement, active involvement in classes, community service, campus activities, and appreciation of diversity.
+Residents share classes and take advantage of yearlong service opportunities with a close-knit group of 19 other students.

 CSU Honors Program participants have the opportunity to live in the Honors Living Community.
-Academic Village, which opened in fall 2007, houses Living Learning Communities for 180 Honors and 240 Engineering students.
+Academic Village, which opened in the fall 2007, houses Living Learning Communities for 180 Honors and 240 Engineering students.
 Students in the College of Natural Sciences can choose to live in Laurel Village, which opened in fall 2014.